MPI-Dortmund/cryolo/source/troubleshooting.rst

 crYOLO can crash during training because of memory problems.
 In those cases crYOLO you can try the following:

-* Reduce the batchsize.
+* Reduce the :guilabel:`batch_size`.
 I recommend to reduce it by 1 stepwise.
 I would not choose a value below 3.
+You find the :guilabel:`batch_size` in your configuration file or in the :guilabel:`Training options` tab of the :guilabel:`config` Action
-* Reduce the input image size.
+* Reduce the :guilabel:`input_size`.
 Try 768 instead of 1024.
 It should work, as along your particles are not really small.
+You find the  :guilabel:`input_size` in your configuration file or in the :guilabel:`Model options` tab of the :guilabel:`config` Action.

 I need more help
 ^^^^^^^^^^^^^^^^